- Daily Nation

 Former Chief Justice Willy Mutunga has challenged judges to go on strike in protest of the Executive arm of government.

 The former CJ on Thursday, October 28, told judges to down their tools in protest of the Executive's trend of ignoring court orders.

 Dr Mutunga opined that the Executive will not respect the judiciary if the judges don't act now.
 He also called out the Executive for ignoring court orders and disregarding the rule of law.

-President Uhuru Kenyatta government and the judiciary have been at loggerheads especially after the Supreme Court annulled his 2017 win, and promised to 'revisit'.Undated image of Former Chief Justice Willy Mutunga during a court seating while he served as the Chief Justice.The Standard
+President Uhuru Kenyatta government and the judiciary have been at loggerheads especially after the Supreme Court annulled his 2017 win, and promised to 'revisit'.Image of Former Chief Justice Willy Mutunga during a past court session.The Standard

 He urged all Kenyans to demand the government to fully comply with the orders issued by the court, such as the payment of awards, costs and their accruing interests in the case of exiled lawyer Dr Miguna Miguna.

 Mutunga noted that he wanted to bring back Miguna as a way of defending the independence of the judiciary.
 He further explained that he based his decision to travel on the defiance of the Kenyan government, its agencies and senior officials against the numerous court orders in favour of the exiled lawyer.